-We added to our collections, giving every visitor the chance to discover something new.
+Our physical collections expanded by 19%, giving every visitor the chance to discover something new.
 Additions include exciting offerings like our San Mateo County Parks Packs, which provide access to 23 county parks without charge, as well as recently published titles for a diverse range of age groups, reading tastes, and world languages.